 Following a common standard helps us to identify trends and patterns globally, and also within countries and regions, by combining data from local community repair events.
 For example, when we combine our data, we could identify the most recurrent failures and fixes of blenders brought to community repair events in the UK, across Europe and even globally.

-The definition of the standard is an ongoing process, with version 0.2 the latest released version.
+The definition of the standard is an ongoing process, with version 0.3 the latest released version as of December 2021.
 If you would like to contribute to future discussions of ORDS, please get in touch with us.

 Our data available for download is combined using ORDS.